alt-design/wordpress-boilerplate/README.md

 ##Install
-1. Clone the contents of this repository into your WordPress themes directory:
+Clone the contents of this repository and install the themes dependencies using the command below:

-        git clone https://github.com/alt-design/wordpress-boilerplate NAME_OF_FOLDER
+    git clone https://github.com/alt-design/wordpress-boilerplate NAME_OF_FOLDER && cd NAME_OF_FOLDER && npm install

-2. Run <code>npm install</code> to resolve the themes dependencies:

-        npm install

 <br><hr><br>